sofijacom/sofijacom.github.io/calendar.md

 event_date_format: M/D/YYYY H:mm A Z

 calendar_focus_date: 2016-01-06   # optional.
 YYYY-MM-DD.
 Without it, the default is today
-calendar_caption: 💜 My calendar caption 💜   # optional
+calendar_caption: 💜 I know for sure that there are many happy days on this calendar! 💜   # optional

 calendar_css: <link rel="stylesheet" href="!PATH_TO_COMPONENTS!/bootstrap-calendar/css/calendar.css">